 - Just like plugins, there are both free and paid WordPress themes that you can install.

-- According to Builtwith, Genesis theme framework is the most popular theme used by 17% of websites analyzed by their service.
+- According to BuiltWith, Hello Elementor is the most popular theme among the top 1 million websites and is used by 1.17% of websites analyzed by their service.

 WordPress is the most commonly used CMS software in the world, which also makes it a common target of hacking attempts, DDOS attacks, malware, and trojans.

-- According to Sucuri, a leading website security company, 83% of all CMS based websites that were hacked in 2017 were running WordPress.
-This number isn’t surprising considering that WordPress holds 60% of CMS market share.
+- According to Sucuri, a leading website security company, 83% of all CMS-based websites that were hacked in 2017 were running WordPress.
+This number isn’t surprising, considering that WordPress holds 64.3% of CMS market share.